 Spoilers ahead for Outer Banks Season 2.
 John B and the Pogues find themselves on a new island at the end of Outer Banks Season 2.
 Though the teens succeed in rescuing Sarah from her family out at sea, they fail to retrieve the Cross of Santo Domingo from Ward and Rafe.
 Broke and trapped somewhere in the Caribbean, the Pogues will have to figure out how to survive if they have any hope of chasing after the Camerons in the future.
 Luckily, the final moments of the season reveal that they have somebody watching their back: John B’s father Big John, who everyone thought had died after being attacked by Ward.

-Though Netflix has yet to confirm if Outer Banks will return for Season 3, creators Shannon Burke and Josh and Jonah Pate tell Bustle that they’ve already been mapping it out.
+Netflix officially renewed Outer Banks for Season 3 on Dec.
+7. But over the summer, creators Shannon Burke and Josh and Jonah Pate told Bustle that they’d already begun mapping it out.
 They knew that bringing back Big John “would be a great cliffhanger for Season 3” and are excited for the “father-son stories” they can explore in future episodes.
 Here’s what we know so far.

 The Outer Banks Season 3 Premiere Date

 Seasons 1 and 2 aired just over one year apart — in April 2020 and July 2021, respectively.
 It’s unclear how far along in filming and production the team is for Season 3, but fans could expect new episodes as early as summer 2022.